swelltrain/soft_delete/README.md

 # SoftDelete

-Soft delete active_record models.
+(Yet another ha ha) Soft delete active_record models.
 Currently a WIP and not a released gem :)

 ## Installation